Automatic DDL Maintenance

 @Componentpublic class MysqlDdl implements IDdl {

-/** * Get the list of SQL script files to execute */ @Override public List<String> getSqlFiles() { return Arrays.asList( "db/tag-schema.sql", // Starting from version `3.5.3.2`, stored procedure execution is supported.
-Append `#$$` after the filename, where `$$` is a custom full SQL delimiter. // Stored procedure scripts end with `END`, and the delimiter `END;$$` is appended to indicate script completion. "db/procedure.sql#$$", "D:\\db\\tag-data.sql" ); }}
+/** * Get the list of SQL script files to be executed. */ @Override public List<String> getSqlFiles() { return Arrays.asList( "db/tag-schema.sql", // Starting from version `3.5.3.2`, stored procedure execution is supported.
+Append `#$$` to the filename, where `$$` is a custom full SQL delimiter. // Stored procedure scripts end with `END`, and the delimiter `END;$$` is appended to signify the script's end. "db/procedure.sql#$$", "D:\\db\\tag-data.sql" ); }}

-// Switch to the MySQL secondary database and execute SQL scripts (this feature is not available in the open-source version)ShardingKey.change("mysqlt2");ddlScript.run(new StringReader("DELETE FROM user;\n" + "INSERT INTO user (id, username, password, sex, email) VALUES\n" + "(20, 'Duo', '123456', 0, 'Duo@baomidou.com');"));
+// Switch to the MySQL replica and execute SQL script (This feature is not available in the open-source version)ShardingKey.change("mysqlt2");ddlScript.run(new StringReader("DELETE FROM user;\n" + "INSERT INTO user (id, username, password, sex, email) VALUES\n" + "(20, 'Duo', '123456', 0, 'Duo@baomidou.com');"));

 In this example, we define a MysqlDdl